EC528-Fall-2025/CloudNeuro-Tekton/README.md

 ### 4. Solution Concept

-This project implements a cloud-native neuroimaging workflow using OpenShfit, Orthanc, and Tekton, and extends it withj a workflow translation tool that improves portability across comptue environments.
+This project implements a cloud-native neuroimaging workflow using OpenShift, Orthanc, and Tekton, and extends it withj a workflow translation tool that improves portability across comptue environments.
 The solution combines containerization, event-driven orchestration, and workflow modeling to make neuroimaging pipelines reproducible and interoperable within a cloud-native environment.

 #### 4.1 High-Level Architecture
 **Global Architectural Structure of the Project:**